 But here’s where each of them stands out:

-- DIM may curb sebum production and controls excess estrogen production for powerful hormone-balancing and acne-fighting benefits.
+• DIM may curb sebum production and control excess estrogen production for powerful hormone-balancing and pimple breakout-fighting benefits.

-- Saw palmetto blocks testosterone-to-DHT conversion, which means it protects from acne and hormonal hair loss (in both men and women).
+• Saw palmetto blocks testosterone-to-DHT conversion, which means it protects from pimple breakouts and hormonal hair loss (in both men and women).
 It also has skin-hydrating properties.

-Precautions for Using DIM, Saw Palmetto, and Vitex for Acne
+Precautions for Using DIM, Saw Palmetto, and Vitex for pimple breakouts

-Before you rush out to buy these three recommendations, sit down and have a real conversation with your dermatologist about the cause of your acne.
+Before you rush out to buy these three recommendations, sit down and have a real conversation with your dermatologist about the cause of your pimple breakouts.
 Not all pimples are hormonally related, and some have unexpected causes.

 Anti-androgens are also known to cause side effects like: